Everstalk/Code_Clan/README.md

 Flask-bcrypt for password hashing,
 Flask-login, a login manager package.

-Feel free to contribute to this project by adding features, fixing bugs etc. The sky is the limit!
+Feel free to contribute to this project by adding features, fixing bugs etc since its no where near complete.

+The sky is the limit!